 Native Mexican calendars

-To complicate matters further, Native Mexicans utilized a solar calendar, called the xiuhpohualli in combination with a ceremonial calendar, called the tonalpohualli.
+Native Mexicans utilized a solar calendar, called the xiuhpohualli in combination with a ceremonial calendar, called the tonalpohualli.
 The xiuhpohualli functions in the same way that our own (gregorian) calendar works.
 To compare, our calendar contains 12 months with either 28, 29, 30, 31 days which add up to 365 days while the xiuhpohualli contains 18 months with 20 days each and a 19th month with 5 days which add up to 365 days as well.
 To specify a day in the gregorian calendar, we say the first day of January.
 To specify a day in the xiuhpohualli calendar, we say the first day of Tlacaxipehualiztli.
 Because they are both solar calendars, they are used to designate a particular time of the year that is recurrent.
 We know for example that December will always be cold because it falls in winter.
 We can say the same for the month of Panquetzaliztli in the Xiuhpohualli because it also occurs during winter every year.

 The tonalpohualli on the other hand is a ceremonial calendar which runs along side the xiuhpohualli.
-It only has 260 days so it can’t be used as a solar calendar and is therefore useless for telling us what time of year it is.
+It only has 260 days so it can’t be used as a solar calendar and is therefore useless for telling us what time of year it is when used alone.
 We can’t for instance say that the day 12-Xochitl will always fall during winter because it will take place during a different part of the xiuhpohualli every year.
 One year it might fall on 13-Tlacaxipehualiztli whereas the following year it might fall on 13-Panquetzaliztli.
 In fact, in some cases, 12-Xochitl appears twice in the same year.
 In Pre-Cuauhtemoc society however, the tonalpohualli was very important because this is how people got their calendar names.
 It was also used to determine how strong or weak the tonalli of the person was which was then used to determine fate.
 A person born on the day 13-Ozomahtli for example was said to be highly respected because he was compassionate, and was a great speaker whereas a person born on the day 6-Cuetzpallin would have a life full of misery because he was very hot-tempered and he talked too much.
 Although the tonalpohualli contains only 260 days, when it is combined with the xiuhpohualli, the tonalpohualli count falls into a recurring and predictable pattern which led Native people and also modern day researchers to treat it as another set of solar count days.
 In pre-cuauhtemoc times, people would have grown accustomed to having cipactli days start each month for the first 18 months and having xochitl ending them in acatl years for example.
 In addition, in calli years, ozomahtli falls on the first day of each month while itzquintli falls on the last day of each month.
 Tonalpohualli days are also grouped into 20 13-day periods called trecenas which further assisted people in understanding where the tonalpohualli count was in relation to the solar calendar.
 In fact, when we reconstruct the original calendar correlation we find that Native and Spanish chroniclers were much more accurate with their documentation of the tonalpohualli days compared to their documentation of the days of the months.

 The Calendar Correlations